 Mikhail Chigorin

-Mikhail Ivanovich Chigorin was a chess player from the Russian Empire.
+Mikhail Ivanovich Chigorin was a Russian chess player.
 He played two World Championship matches against Wilhelm Steinitz, losing both times.
 The last great player of the Romantic chess style, he also served as a major source of inspiration for the "Soviet chess school", which dominated the chess world in the middle and latter parts of the 20th century.

 Tournaments won by Mikhail Chigorin